dreamboat26/lost-and-found/README.md

 4. VisionTransformer.pdf: Serves as the `1` column scientific paper. (`11` questions)
 5. SegmentAnything.pdf: Serves as the `2` columns scientific paper. (`14` questions)

-**IMPORTANT NOTE**: llama-index and langchain require different dependencies in their backend which are not compatible with each other.
-Therefore, to make this comparison happen, I decded to keep both of them along with their techniques in the same project folder, but use two python separate environments.
-Inevitably, for oing through the project we have to switch between the environments.
-Therefore, I have provided two requirements file that you can use for setting up the environments (I am using windows 11 64bit).

 * To prepare the llama-index environment:
 1. Create a new environment
 2. Run: